Minimal weekend growth for Walroy Lake wildfire in north Kelowna - Kelowna Capital News

 All evacuation orders have been lifted in Kelowna but several properties remain on evacuation alert and can be viewed on the Central Okanagan Emergency Centre Operations (EOC) website.

-The public is reminded to be cautious and aware of active wildfires, which could experience aggressive fire behaviour and to never enter an area where an active wildfire is burning.
+The public is reminded to be cautious and aware of active wildfires and to never enter or fly drones in an area where an active wildfire is burning.

+As smoke cover lifts, fire activity and behaviour is expected to increase this afternoon.
+The temperature today is expected to reach 32C.

+Firefighters are now removing structural protection equipment on buildings on the east side of the Grouse Complex, which includes the Walroy Lake and Clarke Creek Fires.

 The EOC will hold a regional wildfire update at 10 a.m.